 From turbines and oilfield equipment, to aircraft engines and power plants, General Electric (GE) is plugged in to industrial equipment businesses that shape the modern world.
 The company produces aircraft engines, locomotives and other transportation equipment, generators and turbines, and oil and gas exploration and production equipment.
 GE also is a major healthcare products provider.
 GE has sold its former GE Capital businesses to focus on its core industrial businesses.
 To grow its oil and gas business, in 2016 GE made an offer to merge GE Oil & Gas with Baker Hughes.

-Although financial services is GE's biggest segment, the company's raison d'etre has traditionally been its industrial products.
-The company has shuffled its organizational structure several times, but it's long-term goal is to specialize in industrial manufacturing.
-Currently, the company divides its operations across eight segments: GE Capital, Healthcare, Aviation, Power & Water, Oil & Gas, Home & Business Solutions, Energy Management, and Transportation.
+has traditionally been its industrial products.
+The company has shuffled its organizational structure several times, but its long-term goal is to specialize in industrial manufacturing.
+Currently, the company divides its operations across several segments: Capital, Healthcare, Aviation, Power, Oil & Gas, Renewable Energy, Energy Management, and Transportation.

-GE has approximately 240 manufacturing plants in 38 states in the US and Puerto Rico; it also operates more than 300 plants in 40 other countries.
+GE has 206 manufacturing plants in 40 states in the US and Puerto Rico; it also operates about 300 plants in 40 other countries.
 Its vast operations are located in Africa, the Americas, Asia, Australia, Europe, and the Middle East.
-The company serves customers in more than 100 countries and generates more the half of its revenue from international markets.
+The company serves customers in more than 180 countries and generates more the half of its revenue from international markets.